An Adaptive Remote Stochastic Gradient Method for Training Neural Networks: Method

+where $\vm_{0}=0$, the function $h_t$ can be defined following existing adaptive methods such as ADAM, AMSGRAD, RADAM and SADAM.
+In the following, we apply a nonincreasing preconditioner modified from AMSGRAD, that facilitates the convergence analysis.
+AMSGRAD \cite{Reddi2018} is given by

+where $\beta_2$, $\epsilon\ll1$ are configurable coefficients, $\vv_0=\hat{\vv}_0=0$ \footnote{Although $\epsilon$ is not included in \cite{Reddi2018}, it cannot be omitted in implementation for stability.}.
+According to \cite{Tong2019} which shows that a relatively large $\epsilon$ is beneficial to promote the generalization by suppressing the rapid variation of the adaptive learning rate, we modified the preconditioner in (\ref{Precond AMSG}) by setting $\hat{\vv}$ with a relatively large initial value $\mathrm{diag}(\epsilon\mI)$.
+In order to save computation, the vector addition in the denominator is removed.

-Combining RSG (\ref{RSG}) and the preconditioner $\hat{\mV}_{t}^{-1/2}$ generated by AMSGRAD (\ref{AMSGRAD}), and projecting the parameter $\vx_{t+1}$ into the feasible set $\mathcal{F}$, we obtain the ARSG method, as shown in Algorithm \ref{Algorithm1}\footnote{The hyper-parameters satisfy $\alpha_t,\beta_{1t},\beta_2,\mu_t\in[0,1), 0<\epsilon\ll1$.}.
-Compared with AMSGRAD, ARSG requires low computation overheads, as a scalar vector multiplication and a vector addiction per iteration, which are much cheaper than the gradient estimation.
-Almost no more memory is required if the vector operations are computed using data pipelines.
+Algorithm \ref{Algorithm1} shows the ARSG method \footnote{The hyper-parameters satisfy $\beta_{1t},\beta_2,\mu_t\in[0,1), 0<\epsilon\ll1$.
+As default $\beta_{1t}=0.999,\beta_2=0.99,\mu_t=0.1$. $\epsilon$ is $10^{-8}$ in the fast mode to accelerate convergence, and $10^{-3}$ in the fine mode to achieve better generalization.
+The updating is rearranged similar to the fast form (\ref{RSGReal}) in implementation to save computation.}.
+Compared with AMSGRAD, ARSG requires low computation overhead, as only one scalar vector multiplication per iteration, which is much cheaper than the gradient estimation.
+Besides, almost no more memory is required.
 In most cases, especially when weight decay is applied for regularization, which limits the norm of the parameter vectors, the projection can also be omitted in implementation to save computation.